-With intimate access, the film offers a raw look at the migrant caravans and the dangerous and difficult 2,600 mile journey travelling through Mexico where cartels, human traffickers, rape, and kidnappying are the norm.
+With intimate access, the film offers a raw look at the migrant caravans and the dangerous and difficult 2,600 mile journey traveling through Mexico where cartels, human traffickers, rape, and kidnaping are the norm.
+Our mission is to educate audiences on why so many are fleeing and to put a human face on immigration.

 WHY ARE THEY FLEEING?